jheare/Resilience-Project/sequence-data/passing-flanks.md

-#Passing Flanks - A systematic look at population differences at qPCR primer sites
+#Passing Flanks - A first look at population differences at qPCR primer sites

 Plate 1 (`samwhite_112381`) included, BMP2, CARM, HSPb11, and PGEEP4.
 At the bottom is a full list of qPCR primers.